 10 Tips to Know before becoming a Google Educator

 Please Note: Google Educator exams have changed.
 Please see THIS LINK for more details.
 I am choosing to leave this post – as is – because some of you have voiced that you are using this as a study guide.
-Have fun!
+If you are interested in learning about becoming an Apple Teacher please click here, and Microsoft Educator please click here.

 If you have any questions please contact me.